emadin/HIMB-Summer-Course-2019/Module1_MeasuringReefs.md

     -   Area
     -   Perimeter
 -   Revise plan and write protocol for field measurements
--   Download .csv datasheet template ("Module1\_MeasuringReefs\_template.csv") from <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->
+-   Clone repository <https://github.com/emadin/HIMB-Summer-Course-2019-Remote-Sensing-Imagery-Module-1-Measuring-Reefs->, which will allow you to open the .csv datasheet template ("Module1\_MeasuringReefs\_template.csv")
     -   Do not add/delete columns since we will combine datasets later
     -   Column headings in red are those you’ll be filling in
 -   Print datasheets (relevant columns) on waterproof paper